muratk5n/thirdwave/en/README.md

 ---

 Trouble in Kurdish regional gov (KRG) of Iraq.
-The two major parties in it, KDP, PUK of are not getting along..
+The two major parties in it, KDP, PUK are not getting along..

 ---